rchl/SublimeLinter/README.md

 * **Perl** - Due to a vulnerability (issue [#77](https://github.com/SublimeLinter/SublimeLinter/issues/77)) with the Perl linter, Perl syntax checking is no longer enabled by default.
 The default linter for Perl has been replaced by Perl::Critic.
 The standard Perl syntax checker can still be invoked by switching the "perl_linter" setting to "perl".

-* **Ruby** - If you are using rvm or rbenv, you will probably have to specify the full path to the ruby you are using in the "sublimelinter_executable_map" setting.
+* **Ruby** - If you are using rvm or rbenv, you will probably have to specify the full path to the ruby you are using in the "executable_map" setting.
 See "Configuring" below for more info.

 ### Per-project settings
 SublimeLinter supports per-project/per-language settings.
 This is useful if a linter requires path configuration on a per-project basis.
 To edit your project settings, select the menu item `Project->Edit Project`.
 If there is no "settings" object at the top level, add one and then add a "SublimeLinter" sub-object, like this: